TriKnight/Udacity_DeepReinforcementLearning_Project2/REPORT.md

 ## Learning Algorithm
-In this section we describe the learning algorithm, along with the chosen hyperparameters and the network architectures used in this project.
+In this section we briefly describe the learning algorithm, along with the network architectures used in this project.

 Reinforcement learning algorithms can be categoized as either **value-based**, **policy-based** or combination of the two. **Value-based** learning consists of learning a state-action value function (*Value/Q-function*) that leads to the **highest-valued state**, by contract the **policy-based** approach tries to directly learn a (optimal) policy function directly (without the intermediary *Value/Q-function*).

-In the previous [assignment](https://github.com/joshnewnham/Udacity_DeepReinforcementLearning_Project1/blob/master/REPORT.md) we used a *value-based* algorithm, [Deep Q-Network (DQN)](https://deepmind.com/research/dqn/), to train an agent to be able to navigate an environment scattered with *good* and *bad* bananas.
-DQN seen success dealing with environments with high-dimensional (complex) states but typically only dealing with discrete actions.
-Unfortunately *value-based* algorithms don't scale well when the action space is large, such as when they require a continous output (as its very difficult to converge for large action spaces).
+In the previous [assignment](https://github.com/joshnewnham/Udacity_DeepReinforcementLearning_Project1/blob/master/REPORT.md) we used a *value-based* algorithm, [Deep Q-Network (DQN)](https://deepmind.com/research/dqn/), to successfuly train an agent to navigate an environment scattered with *good* and *bad* bananas.
+DQN has seen much success dealing with environments with high-dimensional (complex) states but only dealing with discrete actions.
+Unfortunately *value-based* algorithms don't scale well when the action space is large, such as when they require a continous output (as its very difficult to converge for large action spaces) such as what is required in this project.

-**Deep Deterministic Policy Gradient (DDPG)** (the algorithm used in this project) builds on DPG (mentioned above) but introduces an actor-critic architecture to deal with a large action space (continous or discrete).
+**Deep Deterministic Policy Gradient (DDPG)** (the algorithm used in this project) builds on DPG (mentioned above) but introduces an **actor-critic architecture** to deal with a large action space (continous or discrete).

 An **actor** is used to tune the parameters 𝜽 for the policy function i.e. decide the best action for a specific state while a **critic** is used to evaluate the policy function estimated by the actor according to the temporal difference (TD) error (*TD learning is a way to learn how to predict a value depending on future values for a given state, similar to Q-Learning*).